Spark-Token/token/README.md

     }

-    // require sender to supply a solution proof of a certain difficulty function doSomethingElse(uint nonce) public difficulty(nonce, 1000) {
+    // require sender to supply a solution proof of a certain difficulty
+    // note that senders must use this contract's getChallenge() method
+    // in order to mine Spark Tokens directly to the contract as payment function doSomethingElse(uint nonce) public difficulty(nonce, 1000) {
         ...
     }